SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Changing the ``status`` property to ``.Delayed(96)`` causes the ``description`` computed property to return an updated message.

+..
+QUESTION: delayText doesn't actually need to be an instance method – it could just as easily be a type method instead.
+   Should it be changed, and is there a better example for an instance method?

 .. admonition:: Experiment

     Try creating a convenience initializer, ``init withDelay(delay: Int)``,